 All staff wear name badges as a means of identification and internal security.
 The badge shows the staff member’s name and position.
 If you cannot see a staff member’s identification badge you may ask them to show you.

-Pharmaceutical services are provided to inpatients through the Mater Pharmacy.
+Pharmaceutical services are provided to inpatients through the Ramsay Pharmacy.

 A team of highly-trained and experienced pharmacists and technicians dispense medications and provide clinical advice under your doctor’s direction.